IMPORTANT UPDATE REGARDING COVID-19

 As we continue to face the current coronavirus (COVID-19) epidemic, our top priority at Credit Union of Atlanta is to balance the safety and health of our members and employees with our obligation to provide members access to their money.
 We are closely monitoring the COVID-19 situation hourly and taking guidance and recommendations from national, state and local health agencies.
 Below is important information we would like to share with you.

-To protect our members and employees during this unprecedented public health crisis, CUA will continue to process only deposit and withdrawal transactions via the drive-in lanes at our Metropolitan Parkway (Main) Office.
-Our Main Office lobby on Metropolitan Parkway and the Pryor Street Lending Center will be closed until further notice.
+CUA continues to process only deposit and withdrawal transactions via the drive-in lanes at our Metropolitan Parkway (Main) Office.
+Our Main Office lobby on Metropolitan Parkway and the Pryor Street Lending Center continue to be closed.
+However, we are working on the details to reopen the Main Office Lobby by appointment only, and will update this message as soon as we have final plans established.

 Member Service and Lending Requests and Assistance